Veneco

 Veneco is a derogatory term to refer to Venezuelans.
 With the worsening of the crisis in Venezuela on June 2, 2010, and the subsequent start of the Venezuelan refugee crisis, its use spread to other Latin American countries.
 However, in recent years it has been the subject of linguistic reappropriation by members of the Venezuelan community.

 Theories on the origin of the term

-There are several theories on the origin of the term 'veneco', but two are the most famous.
+There are several theories on the origin of the term 'veneco'.
 The first one refers to an insulting way that Colombians would have to address Venezuelans, being an abbreviation of the expression: "venezolano coño (d)e su madre".
 This theory is questionable, since this expression is typical of Venezuela, not Colombia.

 The second places the origin of the term in the time of Venezuela's oil boom.
 At that time it was used by Venezuelans to refer to Colombian immigrants who settled in the country and their descendants, being a fusion between 'Venezolano' and 'Colombiano' and over time its meaning changed to refer to Venezuelans.